Ricardosgeral/relier/README.md

 This functionality can be used to take into account the normal variations of the atmospheric pressure.
 To use it properly, it is necessary, first, to ensure that *no pressure* is applied to the sensors (besides the ambient pressure).

-In such conditions, ideally, for the factory calibration parameters, the  pressure sensors should indicate zero *mbar*.
+In such conditions, ideally, for the factory calibration parameters, the  pressure sensors should indicate null *mbar*.
 However, due to the daily  changes of atmospheric pressure (that depends on temperature, humidity, altitude, ...), the most likely is that they are not null.